LitQuestSparkHacks2026/LitQuest_frontend/README.md

         Features: functions to handle the book, level, and chapter selected.
 Functions to handle how these components interact with each other.

     > API.ts
+        Purpose: Manages external data fetching and server communication.

+        Key Features:

+        Environment-Aware Configuration:

+        It defines the API_BASE URL dynamically.
+It checks for a Vite environment variable (VITE_API_BASE) first.

+        Fallback: If no environment variable is found (e.g., during local development), it defaults to http://localhost:5001.

+        Scene Fetching (fetchScene):

+        Input: Accepts a unique sceneId (string).

+        Operation: Sends a standard HTTP GET request to /api/scenes/{sceneId}.

+        Error Handling: Includes a guard clause that throws an explicit error ("Failed to load...") if the server response is not "OK" (e.g., 404 or 500 errors).

+        Output: Returns the raw JSON data for the scene (dialogue, choices, backgrounds) to be used by the game engine